 every state has the right to freely choose and develop its political, social, economic and cultural systems;

-Every State is bound to comply fully and in good faith with its international obligations and live in peace with other states.
+Each state is obliged to comply fully and conscientiously with its international obligations and live in peace with other states.

-Every state has an obligation to maintain relations with other states in accordance with the rules of international law and in accordance with the principle that the sovereignty of each state is subject to the (supremacy) of international law.
+Any state is obliged to maintain relations with other states in accordance with the rules of international law and in accordance with the principle that the sovereignty of each state is subordinate to the (supremacy of) international law.

 Features of the legal personality of federal states